Baseexe/WoW-WoTLK-Classic-AntiAFK/README.md

 # Base-AntiAFK-WoW
-Anti-AFK Python script for World of Warcraft with random keypresses between W,A,S,D and Space.
+Anti-AFK Python script for World of Warcraft WoTLK Classic with random keypresses between W,A,S,D and Space.
 Random time in between presses and random key hold times.

+Adding automatic reconnect after server disconnect soon.

 Use at own risk.